gvsakash/busintelligence-sales/README.md

 * Preprocessing:  Dimensionality reduction using PCA, Data Extraction and classification architecture.
 * Implemented machine learning models in domain of business intelligence to explore customer purchase and behavior patterns in the records and tabulated results for thirteen attributes.
 * Tested with SVM and random forest classifiers after dimensionality reduction and visualized the predictions / outputs for sales patterns.
-Tested with Python and documented results for various feature engineering models.
-* Explored with Weka as well to observe best results for NNGE and M5P tree classifiers.
+* Tested with Python and documented results for various feature engineering models.
+Testing with Weka has shown best results for NNGE and M5P tree classifiers.
 * The **Research Paper** was accepted at *Journal of Advanced Research in Dynamical and Control Systems* (in press).
 * Extended study (BI applications) in feature enginnering was done, including operations of decision support, data management frameworks, Query and reporting with OLAP, etc.